 Coen Moulijn (2009) Tom Waakop Reijers

-When Waakop Reijers was commissioned to realize an image of Coen Moulijn, he was asked not to create a naturalistic copy of the person.
+When Waakop Reijers was commissioned to create an image of Coen Moulijn, he was asked not to create a naturalistic copy of the person.
 Waakop Reijers made a bronze statue, on which the football player has just given a cross.
-His gaze shows how he watches his ball on the playing field.
-Coen Moulijn was born in 1955 in the Old North, where Tom Waakop Reijers also spent his childhood.
-The soccer player is an important symbol for Feyenoord.
-It is among others thanks to Moulijn that the Rotterdam club built up such a big name.
-For a long time there has been a desire to honor the famous left winger with a statue.
-This desire came from prominent figures (including Ivo Opstelten, Lee Towers and Bert van Marwijk) and ordinary fans.
-The fact that there is a statue of this famous Rotterdam football player has gained an extra emotional value when Moulijn died in 2011.
-Waakop Reijers designed the loosely looking Moulijn on the actual length of the football player: 1.72 cm.
-Because the image is on a low base, the fans can feel at the same height as the football player.
-The statue originally stood in front of the entrance to the Kuip, but because of vandalism it was placed in the Kuip in November 2013.
-Moulijn was also previously honored by artist Hans Citroen.
-In 1990, Citroen designed a wall similar to the former wall where Moulijn kicked his ball as a boy.
+His gaze shows how he checks his ball on the playing field.
+Coen Moulijn was born in 1955 in the Oude Noorden, where Tom Waakop Reijers also spent his childhood.
+The football player is an important symbol for Feyenoord.
+It is partly thanks to Moulijn that the Rotterdam club built such a big name.
+For a long time there was a desire to honor the famous left winger with a statue.
+This desire came from prominent figures (including Ivo Opstelten, Lee Towers and Bert van Marwijk) as well as regular fans.
+The fact that there is a statue of this famous Rotterdam football player gained an extra emotional value when Moulijn passed away in 2011.
+Waakop Reijers designed the loosely looking Moulijn on the actual height of the football player: 1.72 cm.
+Because the statue is placed on a low plinth, the fans can feel level with the football player.
+The statue originally stood in front of the entrance to the Kuip, but due to vandalism, it was placed in the Kuip in November 2013.
+Moulijn has also previously been honored by artist Hans Citroen.
+In 1990 Citroen designed a wall, similar to the former wall where Moulijn kicked his ball as a boy.